andrew-bedford/re-app/README.md

 ```

 ### Configuration
-To configure your re/app, edit the `config.ini` file that is located in the root.
+To configure your re/app, edit the `config.ini` file that is located in the `_internal`.
 It allows you to specify:
  - `icon`: Path to the image that is to be used as the taskbar's icon and as the splashscreen.
  - `title`: The window title to display.
 At the moment, this window title is static, so it cannot be changed at runtime once the application starts.
  - `path`: The path to your project on which `dotnet run` will be executed.
 We may want to update this later to support more than just .NET applications.